 Also keep in mind, in the case of inclement weather, health or natural disaster emergencies, or in the case of campus/school closure, Blackboard and other related technologies may potentially be utilized to help maintain the continuity of instruction, so being proficient with these tools helps prepare you for these circumstances.
 (See more on preparing for continuity of instruction in case of emergencies.)
 Indeed, the COVID19 coronavirus has ushered in a new realm in which being prepared for tele-learning, tele-medicine and tele-therapy is of increasing importance.
 You are now taking steps to ensure that you will be able to do continue your education and work.

 SOWK 690 is a free, non-credit, mini-course and is a prerequisite for all courses.
-This Blackboard orientation module is one of three that you will have to complete.
+This Blackboard orientation module is one of three that you must complete.
 Here are some important components that you need to know:

 Click this link to view the Minimum Technology Requirements for participating in this course and all SSW Blackboard courses.
 (Please note: they also address things like how long you have access to Blackboard after graduation, which is managed by CITS via your UMID and not the IDEA Team.
 In general, if you want to download/save something from your Blackboard courses, you should do so during the current semester, as there is no guarantee of access to course materials after a course is completed.)